eser/stack/directives/02-technical.md

 ## Technical Directives

-**cool** is the name of the toolkit, encompassing numerous components.
-While each component of **cool** has its distinct nature, we believe a common philosophy can be adopted across the ecosystem.
+`cool` is the name of the toolkit and/or ecosystem, encompassing numerous components.
+While each component of `cool` has its distinct nature, we believe a common philosophy can be adopted across the ecosystem.

 ### Architectural Rules